-4.2 Running a VM from command line
+4.2 Running a VM from the Command Line

 Sometimes it is more convenient to run the virtual machine from the command line than from the EmuLaunch user interface.
-On Linux there is no launcher yet, so the only option is to run from the command line.

 The launcher not only starts the VM itself, but also the terminal emulators, if configured.
 When running the VM from command line, the user has to connect the terminal emulators manually.